mah0001/metadata-editor-docs-v2/templates_design.md

 - **Organization**: The organization that developed the template or for whom the template was developed.
 - **Author**: The author(s) of the template.
 - **Description**: A brief description of the template.
 - **Instructions**: A set of overall instructions related to the template (not the instructions related to each specific metadata element, which will be added in the template itself).
-The content of this element can be plain text or formatted text (using markdown syntax).
+The content of this element can be plain text or formatted text (using markdown syntax; see https://www.markdownguide.org/basic-syntax/ for a guide on formatting text using markdown).

 ![image](img/ME_UG_v1-0-0_template_description_page.png)